anshmendiratta/vulkys/README.md

 Although not uploaded to GitHub with the intention of maintenance or feature-requests, pull requests (PRs) and issues are welcome.

 ## Goals
-- [ ] Copy images into swapchain so the current, un-updated ones are not being recreated.
 - [ ] Document more thoroughly.
-- [x] Allow choice of timestep and gravity.
-Normalize these values to be somewhat intuitive.
-- [ ] Add new object types.
+- [ ] Add new Rapier3D object types.

 ### Performance
-- [x] ~~Profile current program.~~
-- [x] ~~Have collision resolution run on a compute shader.~~
 - [ ] Add FPS counter for debugging and visuals.
-- [ ] Copy images into swapchain so the current, un-updated ones are not being recreated.
 - [ ] Add multi-threading.
-- [ ] Use Bounding Boxes for preliminary collision checking.

 ### QoL
+- [ ] Add shading to objects so objects such as balls do not need further detailing.
 - [ ] Anti-aliasing for objects.
 - [ ] Use textures for background and ojects.